-In the SOARING position, all electrical consumers, except for the COM equipment and the electric vertical speed indicator (optional), currentless.
+In the SOARING position, all electrical consumers, except for the COM equipment and the electric vertical speed indicator (optional), are currentless.

 Airplanes with one Generator

-Serial Numbers below 36.800:
+Serial Numbers up to 36.800:

 The electric main fuel pump is supplied with current directly from the generator.
 The actuation

 of the master switch has no influence on this current supply.

-Serial numbers 36.800 and subsequent:
+Serial Numbers 36.800 and subsequent:

-The electric main fuel pump is supplied with current directly from the generator.
+The electric main fuel pump is supplied with power directly from the generator.
 The generator

 is switched on/off with the Master Switch.

 CAUTION

-l Switching off the Master Switch will turn off the main fuel pump.
+Switching off the Master Switch will turn off the main fuel pump.